adswa/multimatch_gaze/paper.md

 is applied within individuals as a measure of change [@burmester], or across samples to study group differences [@french].
-Therefore, in recent years, interest in the study eye movement sequences has sparked the development of novel methodologies and algorithms to perform scan path comparisons.
+Therefore, in recent years, interest in the study of eye movement sequences has sparked the development of novel methodologies and algorithms to perform scan path comparisons.
 However, many of the contemporary scan path comparison algorithms are implemented in closed-source,